 - lab-based forensics on blood and DNA samples

-Optional specializations in 21st Century Problems, Computer Forensics and Spanish Language give you added depth and open additional career doors.
+Optional specializations in Cyber Investigation and Spanish Language give you added depth and open additional career doors.
 As a senior, you can complete fieldwork with a state, local or federal criminal justice agency to gain crucial hands-on experience and confidence dealing with real-life situations.

 It's also possible to choose an intensive 15-week program at the Vermont Police Academy for a career as a Vermont police officer.
 One of the values of attending the Vermont Police Academy is that by the time you finish the program, you not only receive 15 credits toward your degree, but you come away with a certification allowing you to get into the field right after graduation.